Catholic Church in Latin America: Franciscans

+Dominicans

-The Dominican missionaries were part of the Catholic Church's Dominican Order.
-The Dominicans favored “doctrinal preaching and philosophical argument with religious opponents” as their specific method of evangelization.
-Dominican friars gained immense fame as the Amerindians’ advocates against “the Spaniards’ abuse” and “exploitation of the Indians.”
+Missionaries of the Dominican Order favored "doctrinal preaching and philosophical argument with religious opponents" as their specific method of evangelization.
+The Dominican friars gained immense fame as the Amerindians' advocates against "the Spaniards' abuse" and "exploitation of the Indians".

-Pedro de Gante was one of the first Dominican friars to arrive in Latin America, and in his letter to King Charles V of Spain, he advocated for the Amerindians’ rights.
+Pedro de Gante was one of the first Dominican friars to arrive in Latin America, and in his letter to King Charles V of Spain, he advocated for the Amerindians' rights.
 He argued that the Spanish colonists’ should avoid continuing to make harsh labor demands of Amerindians by noting how the native people did “not even have time to look after their subsistence” and would “die of hunger.”

 Bartolome de Las Casas, another famed Dominican friar, also defended the Amerindians' rights and opposed the Spaniards’ view of the indigenous people as “barbarians” as an acceptable justification to massacre the indigenous population.
 In his work, In Defense of the Indians, de Las Casas underscored the Amerindians’ advanced “political states” and “architecture” to demonstrate that the Amerindians were not barbaric and indicate that the indigenous people had the capacity for rational thought and were “very ready to accept” Christianity.